2022–23 California Baptist Lancers men's basketball team

 The 2022–23 California Baptist Lancers men's basketball team represented California Baptist University in the 2022–23 NCAA Division I men's basketball season.
-The Lancers, led by tenth-year head coach Rick Croy, played their home games at the CBU Events Center in Riverside, California as members of the Western Athletic Conference.
-This was the Lancers' first year as a full DI member, now making them eligible to qualify for the NCAA tournament.
+The Lancers, led by tenth-year head coach Rick Croy, played their home games at the CBU Events Center in Riverside, California as members of the Western Athletic Conference (WAC).
+This was the Lancers' first year as a full D-I member, now making them eligible to qualify for the NCAA tournament.
+The Lancers finished the season 17–16, 8–10 in WAC play, to finish in eighth place.

 Previous season

-The Lancers finished the 2021–22 season 18–16, 7–11 in WAC play to finish in ninth place.
+The Lancers finished the 2021–22 season 18–16, 7–11 in WAC play, to finish in ninth place.
 In the WAC tournament, they defeated Texas–Rio Grande Valley in the first round, before falling to Sam Houston in the second round.
 They were invited to the CBI, where they lost in the first round to Middle Tennessee.